pythonanywhere/help_pages/articles/Vue.md

 npm run build
 ```

-The successful build should add `dist` directory and the
+The successful build should add `dist` directory according to the
-`webpack-stats.js` file according to the configuration in the `vue.config.js`:
+configuration in the `vue.config.js`, with `index.html` template
+inside:

 ```sh
 ~/mysite/frontend $ tree -I node_modules